 Serenity Lodge – Finland, MN

 This four-season lodge accommodates a variety of recreational activities.
 A path through the cedar forest leads to a secluded bay on Ninemile Lake, where clear waters contain Walleye, Bluegill, and Northern Pike.
-Just down the road from George Crosby Manitou State Park, the property offers easy access to a network of hiking, cross country skiing, ATV, and snowmobile trails.
-After a busy day of activity, unwind by watching the sunset from the dock or making S’mores around the outdoor fire pit.
+The property offers easy access to hiking, cross-country skiing, ATV, and snowmobile trails just down the road from George Crosby Manitou State Park.
+After a busy day of activity, unwind by watching the sunset from the dock or making s’mores around the outdoor fire pit.

 Maple Grove Bait Store & Lodging – Finland, MN